vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 |TKC|v1.29.4/v1.30.1/v1.31.1|workload-vsphere-vks1|
 |Tanzu Package|v2024.8.21||
 |TKG Service|3.1.1||

+Additionally, it is crucial to have the following packages and binaries installed on both the Bastion and Admin Host -
+* `wget`
+* `curl`
+* `docker` (Preferably from the Docker website [https://docs.docker.com/engine/install/])
+* `jq`
+* `yq` (Some Linux distributions come with their implementation of yq.
+These packages are not the latest and/or provide the full functionalities.
+The newest version of the yq package can be downloaded from [https://github.com/mikefarah/yq/releases])
+* `openssl` for certificate generation and validations.
+* Additional troubleshooting and diagnostic tools as needed.

 ## 1. Download all required Plugins, Binaries, and Images
 This document utilizes an Ubuntu 24.04.4-based Bastion host (**bastion.internet.lab.test**) for this stage.
 Below are the key plugins and packages that must be downloaded, each playing a critical role in the platform deployment process.